This is day one of our nation closing for the next 4 weeks (or longer). All Kiwis and visitors must stay at home and only go out for food shopping...

 Residence application not yet lodged

-If you have an Invitation to Apply for Residence (ITA) expiring in the next 4 to 8 weeks get in touch with Malcolm Pacific Immigration now for advice.
+If any staff have an Invitation to Apply for Residence (ITA) expiring in the next 4 to 8 weeks tell them to get in touch with Malcolm Pacific Immigration's Auckland Immigration advisers for advice.

 Any other temporary visa applications will be delayed.

 Anyone currently overseas wanting to get to New Zealand should significantly reduce any expectation to arrive while this lock down is in place due to the border closure and a trickle of flights landing here.

 Workers who are in New Zealand right now and their visa expires on or before 1 April 2020 must apply now to extend the visa (plus those of their immediate family).
 Once they apply an interim visa is issued that will keep them lawfully in New Zealand for now.

 Workers in New Zealand right now; and still in the country on 2 April 2020; and whose visa (plus those of their immediate family) expires between 2 April 2020 and 9 July 2020 will automatically get a visa extension through to 25 September 2020.
 The new visa will be emailed to your staff member (or to Malcolm Pacific Immigration in which case we will send it onto them and let you know).

 We strongly encourage those staff to work with us now to apply for longer extensions on their visas.
 Visa applications are already backing up and the longer someone waits to apply the longer it will take them to get a new visa.
 Your business will not want to be waiting for visa approvals once you reopen.

 Anyone holding a temporary visa who intends to leave the country right now should not have any expectation they can return to New Zealand until after the lock down and National State of Emergency has ended.
 Non-essential travel is not recommended under any circumstance.

 You have terminated staff who hold work visas or changed their pay conditions due to the lock down